 I printed a bunch to give away in my books and for promotional use.
 I decided to get the original illustration printed in cardstock for framing.
 I have them for sale on my website.

-It still makes me smile when I look at it.
+It still calms me when I look at it.